trapgod1/trapgod1.github.io/docs/index.md

 layout: home

 hero:
-  name: "A Guide"
+  name: "The Archive"
-  text: "A Website With Guides"
+  text: ""
-  tagline:
+  tagline: A site will curated guides for Tools and Software

 features:
   - title: Guides